rafalh/btcwidget/README.md

 ![Preview](screenshots/main_win.png?raw=true)

 BTC Widget is simple Python application for checking Bitcoin price on multiple exchanges.
-It is very simple now and supports following exchanges:
+It currently supports following exchanges:

+* Bitfinex.com (BTCUSD)
+* Bitstamp.net (BTCUSD)
-* BitMarket.pl
+* BitMarket.pl (BTCPLN)
-* BitBay.net
+* BitBay.net (BTCPLN)
-* Bitstamp.net

-Application consist of Appindicator displaying current value in Tray area and window showing chart from last 24 hours.
+Application consist of Appindicator displaying current price in Tray area and window showing chart from last 24 hours.

 Application was developed with Linux in mind but should work on any system with GTK and Python installed.
 Tested it only on Ubuntu 16.04 (Unity) and Linux Mint 18 (Cinnamon).